-Just before heading home, The B Square was chatting with Vanessa McClary, who was a part of the Kiwanis Club’s parade entry, and who was helping to promote the South Central Indiana Balloon Fest, which comes in the second week of September.
+Just before heading home, The B Square was chatting with Vanessa McLary, who was a part of the Kiwanis Club’s parade entry, and who was helping to promote the South Central Indiana Balloon Fest, which comes in the second week of September.

 Her response: “No, I didn’t.
 But I know who was in 1992—it was my daughter!”
-Eighteen years later, Victoria McClary graduated from Bloomington South with a slew of honors, according to an H-T report that year.
+Eighteen years later, Victoria McLary graduated from Bloomington South with a slew of honors, according to an H-T report that year.

 That’s why Bloomington’s “reverse” Fourth of July parade this year will be recorded in The B Square’s archives with the tags “old cute babies” and “Titus Andronicus.”

 Photos: July 3, 2021 Bloomington’s “reverse” parade